 What do folklorists study?
 Sample courses include:

-- FOLK 3360 Sex/Folklore/Power; is 1) an introduction to the many ways that sexual identities are displayed, developed, and categorized through informal and everyday cultural performances, i.e., folklore; 2) a study of how such performances relate to various folklore genres, including folk language and narrative, music/song/ballad, material culture/space, and festival/ritual; and 3) an examination of how social power structures are (de)constructed and negotiated through folk processes involving sexuality/sexual identities.
+FOLK 3360 Sex/Folklore/Power and Globalization is 1) an introduction to the many ways that sexual identities are displayed, developed, and categorized through informal and everyday cultural performances, i.e., folklore; 2) a study of how such performances relate to various folklore genres, including folk language and narrative, music/song/ballad, material culture/space, and festival/ritual; and 3) an examination of how social power structures are (de)constructed and negotiated through folk processes involving sexuality/sexual identities.

 What jobs do folklore grads get?

 Katherine Harvey is a folklorist, curator and writer from Cupids, Newfoundland.
 She has worked with a variety of institutions within the heritage sector such as The Rooms Provincial Museum and Parks Canada.
 Katherine graduated with a BA in Folklore from Memorial in 2014.